waitambatha/Multi-Source-Data-Pipeline-Ingesting-CSV-API---Postgres-Data-with-Airflow-Snowflake---Streamlit/README.md

   - **DAG `upload_schools_csv`:** Reads the CSV and loads the data into Snowflake.
   - **DAG `transfer_consumption_data`:** Extracts consumption data from Postgres and loads it into Snowflake.
   - **DAG `transfer_healthcare_data`:** Fetches healthcare data from an API and loads it into Snowflake.
-  - All DAGs include default arguments (owner, start date, retries, retry delay), a daily schedule, and are not paused upon creation.
+  - All DAGs include default arguments (owner, start date, retries, retry delay), are scheduled to run daily, and are not paused upon creation.

 - **Data Warehouse: Snowflake**
   - Automatically creates tables based on the incoming data.